Habitation Observation Report

 Electric System

 Inside and outside lights will be checked for faults.
-Sockets and Appliances: These will be checked for any faults.
-They will be checked to ensure they are correct for the appliances in the vehicle.
-Residual Current Device: An investigation will be conducted to ensure they trip within a set time.
+Sockets and Appliances will be checked for faults to ensure they are correct for the appliances in the vehicle.
+Residual Current Device: An investigation will be conducted to ensure that they trip within a set time.

 Water

-The water system is tested, both the fresh water and wastewater system are tested for leaks and blockages.
-The check also includes filters, taps, showers, pumps and toilets.
+The water system, including the fresh water and wastewater systems, is tested for leaks and blockages.
+The check includes filters, taps, showers, pumps, and toilets.

 Gas

-We incorporate a comprehensive assessment of the gas systems appliance operation, system leakage, ventilation and potentially dangerous issues.
+We comprehensively assess the gas systems' appliance operation, system leakage, ventilation, and potentially dangerous issues.
 A gas manometer will be used to check for leaks in the gas system.
-An inspection of the oven, fridge, heating system and water heater will be covered to make sure they are operational and safe.
+The oven, fridge, heating system, and water heater will be inspected to ensure they are operational and safe.

-Appliance vents are checked to ensure they are clear and appliances turned-off at the gas isolator taps.
-If the flame-failure device cuts-in, it will pass the test.
+Appliance vents are checked to ensure they are clear, and appliances are turned off at the gas isolator taps.
+If the flame-failure device cuts in, it will pass the test.
 Next, all gas appliances are turned back on, and a flue gas analyser runs for a minimum of 15 minutes while all doors and windows are closed for a CO room test.

 Ventilation

-We thoroughly check vents to ensure that they are free from obstructions and allow free air flow.
+We thoroughly check vents to ensure they are free from obstructions and allow free air flow.

 Damp